 In 2015, Sir Richard Branson posted from his own social media account to promote Virgin’s extended shared parental leave policy.
 It became the most shared post on Facebook on the topic.
 That’s just one high-profile example of the way in which social media is being used to great effect to discuss this increasingly important topic.
 And data compiled by social media analytics firm Shareablee suggests this is not an isolated incident, but a trend.

-Geographically-speaking, US-based organisations are in front with a 59% share of total engagement.
+Geographically-speaking, US-based organizations are in front with a 59% share of total engagement.
 The UK followed with 17% of total engagement, followed by Swiss-based businesses with 13%.
 Australia ranked lowest with a 10% share.

 Getting the message